Edited by: Jessica Merritt

 On the National Register of Historic Places, Casa Marina has long been a luxury hotspot for elite guests of Key West, including President Warren G. Harding, Gregory Peck, Rita Hayworth, and more modern famed guests such as Donald Sutherland and Helen Mirren.

-My visit to Casa Marina was an award stay using a Hilton free night certificate and points I earned with my Hilton Honors American Express Surpass® Card.
+My visit to Casa Marina was an award stay using a mix of a Hilton free night certificate and points.

 Hilton free night certificates are valid for a standard room reward, which can have a points value of up to 120,000.
 The Guest Room – King Bed I booked was 90,000 points per night, but I was upgraded to an Ocean View with Balcony – King Bed, which goes for 212,000 points per night, or a cash rate of $694.